Malaysia: Peninsula and Borneo - July 2006

 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-The islands around Sipadan are unknown and yet they are worth seeing.
-I dive there almost every day until the end of the week, waiting for my turn to go to Sipadan.
+The islands around Sipadan are not well known and yet they are worth a visit.
+I dive there almost every day until the end of the week, while waiting for my turn to go to Sipadan.

-The island is pretty, seen from the sea, but for this first time in the waters of Sipadan, I preferred to reside in Semporna, even if it means making the boat trip every morning.
+The island is pretty, seen from the open sea, but for this first time in the waters of Sipadan, I preferred to stay in Semporna, even if it means taking the boat every morning.

 Update : during my future trips to Borneo, in 2009 and in 2013, to dive in Sipadan, I will make a different choice, I will reside in Mabul to avoid this journey.

-The port of Semporna is ugly, not very pleasant, I would not advise tourists looking for exotic postcards to stay there.
-But there is a semblance of modernity that I appreciate: internet access (although not very fast), electrical outlets to recharge the camera batteries, restaurants, hot water, market, etc..
+The port of Semporna is ugly, not very pleasant, I would not advise tourists in search of exotic postcard to stay there.
+But there is a semblance of modernity that I appreciate: internet access (although not very fast), electrical outlets to recharge the batteries of the camera, restaurants, hot water, market, etc.

-Little annoyance in my quest for modernity: I receive SMS, but I can't send any.
-It's annoying, though...
+Small annoyance in my quest for modernity: I receive SMS, but I can't send any.
+It's annoying, all the same...
 Hmm.
-I feel like a backpacker who's getting embourgeois!
+I feel like a backpacker who's getting bored!

 Small animals

 During my many dives in Mabul, Sibuan and Mantabuan, I am not disappointed.
-The dive-masters are competent and know the funds as their pocket.
-I discover every day animals that I have never seen before.
+The dive-masters are competent and know the bottoms like the back of their hand.
+Every day I discover bugs that I have never seen before.

 Highly sought after frog-fishes aka frogfish (antennae), indolent and shapeless fish, disguise themselves as a sponge and wedge incognito between two stones, leaning on their fins which have become quasi-paws.